 Exercise: In general the rate drops at least 10per cent in the first minute post exercise, depending on conditioning level a variable time after to return to baseline.
 The better the conditioning the more rapid return to baseline.
 By 10 minutes resting most people should be back to baseline unless perhaps ran a marathon, etc. ...Read more

 Heart rate: There is no magic number though for a 39y/o somewhere between 140-160 is plenty. ...Read more

 - What is a dangerous heart rate during exercise?

-- What happens to the heart rate after exercise?
+- What happens if you exceed your maximum heart rate during exercise?

-- What is the normal heart rate for moderate to strenuous exercise?
+- What is a safe heart rate when doing cardio exercise?

 - At what heart rate is exercise unsafe